Enterprise - Heading in the Wrong Direction

 Hoshi Sato is the pleasant exception among the bland American male crew, and it's a shame that I have to point that out.
 Aside from that, she doesn't seem to be that much different from Uhura.
 Well, with her abilities to imitate alien sounds, she will serve as the ship's "universal translator", but there may not be much potential beyond that.
 I don't like that she's described as a bit anxious, on the other hand I'm sure that after some time she probably wouldn't embrace her console any more when the ship jumps to warp.
 Well, and reading the descriptions once again, it sounds a lot like they simply swapped Uhura who is now Japanese and Sulu who is now black.

 Aside from the key problem that Silik's race will completely disappear from the Trek Universe, I just don't like to see a regular villain in Star Trek.
 TOS had the Klingons, but there were different Klingons with different characters.
 TNG didn't have any memorable recurring villains, except for the Borg who can hardly be compared to individual persons.
 DS9 had Dukat, Weyoun and the female Founder.
 The concept worked, but I still think it didn't suit Star Trek very much.
 The recurring villains in Voyager (if we don't count Chaotica ;-)) were Culluh and Seska, and at least Culluh mostly appeared like a caricature.
-I really hope that Silik won't be of the pathetic "I will return" type.
+I really hope that Silik won't be of the ostentatious "I will return" type.

 Forrest, Leonard, Williams